robertlyttle32/RDLMT_DATA_LOGGER/README.md

 # RDLMT_DATA_LOGGER
 A data logger for general use for logging all data types once configured.
-Includes a 2.0 inch LCD display and four push-buttons for stand alone operations.
+It includes a 2.0 inch LCD display and four push-buttons for stand alone operations.
 No need to ssh in order to start, stop, reset log file, or to power-down the logger.

 Part List:
 Pimononi Display Hat Mini: (https://shop.pimoroni.com/products/display-hat-mini)